Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 -|-
 [Config](#Config) | There is currently _no_ means to extend the underlying configuration .NET types directly.
 However, as all the configuration types inherit from [`ConfigBase`](./Config/ConfigBase.cs) the `ExtraProperties` hash table is populated with any additional configurations during the deserialization process.
 These values can then be referenced direcly within the Templates as required.
 To perform further changes to the configuration at runtime an [`IConfigEditor`](./Config/IConfigEditor.cs) can be added and then referenced from within the corresponding `Scripts` file; it will then be invoked prior to the code generation enabling further changes to occur.
 The `ConfigBase.CustomProperties` hash table is further provided to enable additional properties to be set and referenced in a consistent manner.
 [Templates](#Templates) | Add new [Handlebars](https://handlebarsjs.com/guide/) file, as an embedded resource, to the `Templates` folder (add where not pre-existing) within the project.
 Where overriding use the same name as that provided out-of-the-box; otherwise, ensure the `Template` is referenced by the `Script`.
-[Scripts](#Scripts) | Add new `Scripts` XML file, as an embedded resource, to the `Scripts` folder (add where not pre-existing) within the project.
+[Scripts](#Scripts) | Add new `Scripts` YAML file, as an embedded resource, to the `Scripts` folder (add where not pre-existing) within the project.
 Use the `Inherits` attribute where still wanting to execute the out-of-the-box code-generation.

 <br/>